knam04/knam04/README.md

 <p align="center" >
   <samp>
     My name is <b>Kaz</b>!
-I am a high school junior in the United States
+I am a high school senior in the United States
   <br/> currently studying Java, Python, SQL, C#, C, and more!
     <br/> I like creating games in various engines and learning
       <br/>